 - The introduction of more sustainable, energy efficient technology to replace existing inefficient and/ or aged plant and equipment.

 - Improvements to building fabric and building management system controls.

 - Enhanced metering of the University’s utilities supplies to identify and reduce wastage.

-- Increased awareness and communications promoting energy conservation behaviours amongst staff and students through the carbon conscious initiative.
+- Increased awareness and communications promoting energy conservation behaviours amongst staff and students.

 Please visit our carbon management page to find out more.

 Low carbon technologies

 In its efforts to improve energy efficiency and reduce carbon emissions associated with the consumption of energy, the University has introduced several low carbon technologies within its estate.

 An 800 kW wind turbine generator has been installed on the Coleraine Campus since September 2008.
 It produces approximately 1.6 MWh of renewable electricity annually, which equates to approximately 24% of the campus’ total electricity requirement.